rawnet/storybook-design-system/README.md

     ```shell
     # Navigate to the directory
-    cd learnstorybook-design-system/
+    cd storybook-design-system/

     # Install the dependencies
     yarn
     ```

-1.  **Open the source code and start editing!**
+2.  **Open the source code and start editing!**

-    Open the `learnstorybook-design-system` directory in your code editor of choice and building your first component!
+    Open the `storybook-design-system` directory in your code editor of choice and building your first component!

 ## 🔎 What's inside?